Limitations

 The modify_ldt, pivot_root, ssetmask, unshare, and vm86 system calls are not supported.
 (These are esoteric or obsolete, and only maintained in the kernel to maintain backwards compatibility with binaries written for early 2.x-series kernels.)

-Restartable Sequences
+Restartable sequences

 glibc, from version 2.35 onwards, attempts to register a restartable sequence with the kernel.
-This glibc behaviour can be disabled by adding glibc.pthread.rseq=0 to the GLIBC_TUNABLES environment variable of the target application.
+This glibc behavior can be disabled by adding glibc.pthread.rseq=0 to the GLIBC_TUNABLES environment variable of the target application.
 The rseq (restartable sequence) system call as used by glibc is supported on 64 bit platforms.
 This means:

 • The Undo Engine can attach to running programs that have registered restartable sequence areas with the kernel provided: